-Aboitiz Power Corporation ("AboitizPower" or the "Company") was incorporated on February 13, 1998 in Cebu City, Philippines as a private holding company with a corporate life valid for 50 years from date of incorporation, or until 2048.
+Aboitiz Power Corporation (AboitizPower) was incorporated on February 13, 1998 in Cebu City, Philippines as a private holding company with a corporate life valid for 50 years from date of incorporation, or until 2048.
 In 2013, AboitizPower transferred its principal address from Cebu City to its current principal address located at 32nd St., Bonifacio Global City, Taguig City.
 The Company retained it business address at Aboitiz Corporate Center, Gov. Manuel A. Cuenco Ave, Kasambagan, Cebu City.

 Since its incorporation, AboitizPower has become a publicly-listed holding company that, through its Subsidiaries and Affiliates, is now a leader in the Philippine power industry and has interests in a number of privately-owned generation companies, retail electricity supply services, and distribution utilities throughout the Philippines, from Benguet in the north to Davao in the southern Philippines.
 As of December 31, 2018, its generation companies have an attributable net sellable capacity of 3,206 MW, which is equivalent to 17% market share of the national grid's installed generating capacity.
-The Company also owns interests in 9 distribution utilities in Luzon, Visayas, and Mindanao, including the second and third largest distribution utilities in the Philippines, Visayan Electric Company, Inc. (VECO) and Davao Light & Power Company, Inc. (Davao Light).
+The Company also owns interests in 9 distribution utilities in Luzon, Visayas, and Mindanao, including the second and third largest distribution utilities in the Philippines, VECO and Davao Light.
 AboitizPower's Subsidiaries engaged in the supply retail electricity sold a total of 5.32 TWh as of December 31, 2018.